 Agent Onboarding

-Every AI coding agent that opens a sitemd project gets taught the full system — file structure, markdown syntax, MCP tools, and writing conventions — without reading documentation pages or source code.
+Every AI coding agent that opens a sitemd project gets taught the full system — file structure, markdown syntax, CLI commands, and writing conventions — without reading documentation pages or source code.
 The onboarding happens through three layers that activate automatically.

 How it works